My Main Page with Links to My Other

 By earning one dollar more a person

-can be subject to cliff losses, losing benefits worth thousands of dollars.
+can be subject to cliff losses, losing benefits worth thousands.
 A

-family, for example, loses government health care insurance by earning $14,350 rather
+family, for example, loses government health care by earning $14,350 rather

 than $14,349.
-The author’s claim that the Earned Income Tax Credit is not enough
+The author’s claim the Earned Income Tax Credit is inadequate

-a family earning $9000 dollars a year in income can do better than a similar
+and poorly designed.
+A family earning $9000 dollars per year can do better than a similar

-size family earning $25,000 in income.
+size family earning $25,000 in income (when all government benefits are added in).
 The authors favor a mixture of in-kind

 (vouchers) and cash supports.
-The advantage of in-kind benefits is that they
+The advantage of in-kind benefits: They

 minimize parental misuse.
 The advantages of cash are portability and lower

-they assume families with children are being treated somewhat justly.
+they assume families with children are doing well.
 Bad idea.
+The

 Fifty years ago, most working families